ZalmoraDev/Springyield/README.md

 # Banking Application (Springyield)
 A full-stack banking application with a Vue.js frontend and Spring Boot backend.

-⚠️DISCLAIMER: This project is a work in progress and is not yet complete.
-Current instructions on how to run the application are not accurate!<br>
+⚠️DISCLAIMER: This project is a work in progress and is not yet complete!
+Some necessary files on running the application might be missing because of the .gitignore, which I will fix later!<br>
 ## Project Overview

 This application provides a digital banking platform with features for both customers and administrators.
 The system is built using: